How to Drop a Pumping Session Without Losing Milk Supply: Complete Guide for Nursing Moms

 Method 3: Slowly Decreasing Volume (4-7 Days)

 Control exactly how much milk you remove by pumping one ounce less at your target session each day.
+Track your breastfeeding process by noting output and adjustment success.
 This precise approach works well if you track output closely and want to carefully manage the transition.
+Understanding output changes can guide your breastfeeding transition strategy.

 • Starting point: Note your typical output at the session you're dropping (example: 4 ounces)